 Principal Investigator: Dr. Michaela Ecker

-Major collaborators: David Morris, McGregor Museum Kimberley and Sol Plaatje University Kimberley, South Africa & Co-permit holder; James Brink, National Museum Bloemfontein, South Africa; Lloyd Rossouw, National Museum Bloemfontein, South Africa; Chris Green, University of Oxford, UK; Michael Chazan, University of Toronto, Canada; Marine Frouin, University of Oxford; Dominic Stratford & Kelita Shadrach, University of the Witwatersrand, South Africa, Cheryl Makarewicz, University of Kiel, Germany.
+Major collaborators: David Morris, McGregor Museum Kimberley and Sol Plaatje University Kimberley, South Africa & Co-permit holder; Lloyd Rossouw, National Museum Bloemfontein, South Africa; Chris Green, University of Oxford, UK; Hilary Duke & Michael Chazan, University of Toronto, Canada; Marine Frouin, Stony Brook University, USA; Dominic Stratford & Kelita Shadrach, University of the Witwatersrand, South Africa, Cheryl Makarewicz & Nils Anderson, University of Kiel, Germany.